This post may contain affiliate links. For more information, please read the full disclosure policy here.

 7. Take a walk in Banff

-Like Jasper, there is a lot to do within walking distance of Banff, including Bow Falls.
+Like Jasper, there is much to do within walking distance of Banff, including Bow Falls.
 There is also the option of hiring a bike or taking the public bus to cover a greater distance and see sights such as the Hot Springs (a personal favourite).
 Fortunately, seeing Banff doesn’t have to hurt the budget.
 Hooray!

 Here’s everything I got up to with only two days in Banff